Martini-Force-Field-Initiative/MartiniGlass/examples/protein_static_elastic_network/README.md

 Input and output files for the tutorial on visualising static and complete elastic network with MartiniGlass.

-Using the files in the [input](input) folder, the `generate_expected_files.sh` script should generate the files found in the [output](output) folder.
-The script assumes there are installations of both `martiniglass` and `martinize2` available.
-If your Python environment has the former installed, the latter will also be.
+After running the `generate_expected_files.sh` script in the [input](input) folder, the contents of the folder should be identical to the [output](output) folder.
+It is assumed that MartiniGlass and a version of Gromacs are both installed for the successful execution of the script.